 The exact start of the environmental justice movement in America is not clear.
 Local groups have complained about unwanted land uses for decades.
-Prior to the early eighties, these local protests were considered isolated and protesting communities were complaining by themselves and not associated with others similarly situated in other communities.
+Prior to the early eighties, these local protests were considered isolated and protesting communities were not associated with other communities in similar situations.

 This isolated protesting all changed in the early 1980's and the environmental justice movement became a national social and racial protest that galvanized communities across the country seeking social justice and environmental protection.
 The initial environmental justice spark sprang from a Warren County, North Carolina, protest.
 In 1982, a small, predominately African-American community was designated to host a hazardous waste landfill.
 This landfill would accept PCB-contaminated soil that resulted from illegal dumping of toxic waste along roadways.
 After removing the contaminated soil, the state of North Carolina considered a number of potential sites to host the landfill, but ultimately settled on this small African-American community.

 In response to the state's decision, the National Association for the Advancement of Colored People and others staged a massive protest.
 More than 500 protesters were arrested, including Dr. Benjamin F, Chavis, Jr., from the United Church of Christ, and Delegate Walter Fauntroy, then a member of the United States House of Representatives from the District of Columbia.
 While the Warren County protest failed to prevent the siting of the disposal facility, it did provide a national start to the environmental justice movement.

 Following the Warren County protest, people in poor minority communities created groups to fight environmental burdens they claimed: